Bozeman’s Paint Studio & Supplies

 How to remove paint?

 There are several ways to remove paint, but only if you’re certain it’s safe to do so.
 Homes built before 1978 may contain lead-based paint–a lead test is necessary to determine if the paint in older homes can be removed safely and should be completed by a professional.

 If you know it’s safe to remove your paint; you should still take proper precautions and wear goggles, a respirator, and protective clothing and gloves.

 Chemical paint strippers soften the finish on old paint, making it easier to scrape off.
 Always check the chemical solvents’ specifications to make sure they won’t damage or alter the underlying surface.

 Sanders and heat guns can also be used to remove paint from some surfaces, but as with chemical paint strippers, these also damage the underlying material if not careful.
 If you’re unsure of the best approach for your situation or surface, it’s best to consult with an expert before any attempts.

 How long does paint take to dry?

 Many variables will cause paint to dry faster or slower than average, such as the paint type, temperature, and humidity.
-In general, latex paints are fastest-drying and can be dry to the touch in an hour and ready for a second coat in four hours.
+In general, latex paints are the fastest-drying and can be dry to the touch in an hour and ready for a second coat in four hours.
 It can take anywhere from two weeks to one month for latex paint to fully cure.
-Oil-based paints can take up to eight hours to dry and require 24 hours between the first and second coat but tend to cure faster.
+Oil-based paints can take up to eight hours to dry and require 24 hours between the first and second coat but they tend to cure faster.
 Use your paint manufacturer’s estimates as a guide when calculating the time needed for a project.